copsTvFan/cops-episode-guide/guide.md

 - (Cleveland, OH -- 5:31 PM Disturbance Call) Officer Dale Mullins, Officer George Seroka.
 "I've been captured by the Germans".
 (This is segment 3 of CP-632)
 - (Kansas City, KS -- 1:31 AM Disturbance Call) Officer John Cosgrove.
-(New segment?)
+This is a new segment.
 - (Jackson County, MO -- 11:16 PM Assistance Call) Deputy Sidney Anderson, Deputy Cathy Ballman.
 (This is segment 2 of CP-1016)
 - (Los Angeles, CA) Officer Cory Palka, Officer Paul Williams.
 Officers order